keiwsh/loginStartPage/README.md

-# weatherApp
+# loginStartingPage
-A weather app pair-programmed with @ibrazqrj
+A login page pair-programmed by @keiwsh & @ibrazqrj